Fluorescent tag: Biomaterials

 Fluorescent biomaterials are a possible way of using external factors to observe a pathway more visibly.
 The method involves fluorescently labeling peptide molecules that would alter an organism's natural pathway.
 When this peptide is inserted into the organism's cell, it can induce a different reaction.
 This method can be used, for example to treat a patient and then visibly see the treatment's outcome.

 Electrochemical sensors

-Electrochemical sensors can used for label-free sensing of biomolecules.
+Electrochemical sensors can be used for label-free sensing of biomolecules.
 They detect changes and measure current between a probed metal electrode and an electrolyte containing the target analyte.
 A known potential to the electrode is then applied from a feedback current and the resulting current can be measured.
 For example, one technique using electrochemical sensing includes slowly raising the voltage causing chemical species at the electrode to be oxidized or reduced.
 Cell current vs voltage is plotted which can ultimately identify the quantity of chemical species consumed or produced at the electrode.
 Fluorescent tags can be used in conjunction with electrochemical sensors for ease of detection in a biological system.